hjhuney/NLP-Chatbot/README.md

 # Chatbot-Kirill
 This repo consists of notes and code from Kirill Eremenko's NLP / Chatbot Course.

-# Notes
+Notes are below.

 # Bag of Words Model
 * Sparse vector (e.g. 20K words, assign value for number of time each word used)